Posts

 Image

 The 30-minute trip to Market Drayton was an easy affair and we were met by Tiggy, Islay, (pronounced eye-la) Paul, Eric and Roy's owners outside their converted barn.
 A lovely property indeed.
-Tiggy Islay The converted barn This is Paul (Handsome chap!)
-Eric Roy (That's hail on his back) Sean All animals behaved well.
+Tiggy Islay The converted barn.
+This is Paul (Handsome chap!)
+Eric Roy (That's hail on his back) Sean.
+All animals behaved well.
 Tiggy especially loved the attention.
-It's the first time we looked after alpacas and found them to have the characteristics and behaviour of sheep but a bit more boisterous.
-A bit of live interaction This sit went quickly as it was only a four-day stint.
-The weather had its moments and...
+It's our first time caring for alpacas and found them to have the characteristics and behaviour of sheep but a bit more boisterous.
+A bit of live interaction.
+This 4-day sit went quickly.
+The weather had its moments and there was only one day that...

 94. Shrewsbury - Shropshire - UK